yourWaifu/sleepy-discord/source/basic text bot.html.md

 #How to make a Basic Text Bot

 <aside class="notice">
 For this tutorial, I'm going to assume that you everything set up.
-If not, please read <a href="compile.html">How To Compile Sleepy Discord</a>.
+If not, please read <a href="setup.html">Getting Started</a>.
 </aside>

 ## Including Sleepy Discord